vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What FIPS 140-3 levels does the Standard Key Provider support?

 The Standard Key Provider does not generate keys itself, so FIPS 140-3 levels are not applicable.
+Check with your KMS vendor.

 ### Is the Standard Key Provider certified for use with PCI DSS, HIPAA, NIST 800-53, ISO 27001, etc.?

+The easy answer is "yes" but the more correct answer is "it can be part of a compliant system design, which VCF supports."

 The Standard Key Provider is often used to meet data-at-rest requirements found in a variety of regulatory compliance frameworks.
 Compliance certification happens against implementations of software, not the software itself, and will depend on the design and implementation decisions you make when building your environment.
-That said, numerous environments that are subject to regulatory compliance have been built using the Standard Key Provider.
+That said, numerous environments that are subject to regulatory compliance have been built using the Standard Key Provider, to great and continuing success.

 Please consult your compliance auditors for more information about how system design choices may affect your compliance goals.

 ### I replicate to a DR site; how will I decrypt my replicated virtual machines?

 Configure the Standard Key Provider identically on the target site.
 Make sure the KMS will be available in the event of a disaster!
 Do not replicate the KMS to an encrypted vSAN volume at the remote site that depends on that KMS.

+### Can I place the KMS inside the environment that uses it?

+Do not do this.

+Can you place a KMS inside an environment that will use it?
+It is possible.
+Should you?
+No.

+You run the risk of a dependency loops that will lock you out of your environment permanently.
+Even if you negotiate these perils well, it still makes it easy for an uninformed but well-intentioned human to re-introduce the dependency loop later, such as with a storage vMotion of a virtual KMS back to the datastore that is attached to it, or enabling vSAN data-at-rest encryption.
+There is no way for VCF to automatically detect these situations; we strongly recommend clear boundaries around services which are dependencies.

 ### Do I need to set the Standard Key Provider to be the default before I remove the old provider?